chauhan112/Training/kami_solving_ideas.md

 1. Nebor network
     * depth is always less than total number of steps
 2. Max nebor: I think this hypothesis is already contained in the nebor tree.
-Because with the nebor tree we can be sure the given root has least depth, in other words combine every segments quickly.
+Because with the nebor tree, we can be sure that the given root has least depth, in other words, the given root combines every segments quickly.
 So whether the root is big or small does not matter as long as it combines all the segment.